The Challenges Of Managing Content Effectively

 Content management challenges abound in all organizations.
 Learn about the main challenges to managing content effectively and how to address these.

-There are many challenges to managing content effectively, including the challenge of too much content, the challenge of multiple contributors, the challenge of outdated content, and the challenge of adapting to new technologies and platforms.
+There are many challenges to managing content effectively.
+These include having too much content, multiple contributors, outdated content, adapting to new technologies and platforms, and more.

-In this article, we explore these challenges in more detail and offer suggestions for effectively addressing them.
+We explore these challenges in more detail and offer suggestions for effectively addressing them in this lesson.

 This article is part of our Content Troubleshooting Guide, where we help you identify and fix content-related issues in your business.